-A 11 -4 - 1 - 4 11 - 1 : - 1 1 course of study as prescribed by the Charter School governing board and charter.
-Provide Arts curriculum.
-Train staff in arts curriculum.
-Secure enrichment contracts with outside agencies and individuals for non-core enrichment activities.
-Develop technology instruction scope and sequence and teacher professional development.
-Codify UbD units.
+- All students are enrolled in a broad course of study as prescribed by the Charter School governing board and charter. - Provide Arts curriculum. - Train staff in arts curriculum. - Secure enrichment contracts with outside agencies and individuals for non-core enrichment activities. - Develop technology instruction scope and sequence and teacher professional development. - Codify UbD units.